Cedar Hill Museum of History

-The largest fossil creature ever found in Dallas County, a 50-foot long swimming sea lizard named Plesiosaurus morgani
+- The largest fossil creature (PNG) ever found in Dallas County, a 50-foot long swimming sea lizard named Plesiosaurus morgani

-An 1856 tornado that claimed at least nine lives and is said to have destroyed all but two buildings within the town
+- An 1856 tornado (PDF) that claimed at least nine lives and is said to have destroyed all but two buildings in the town

-Cedar Hill, first known as the cedar brakes, was founded around 1846 by a small group of settlers from the Peters Colony.
-They traveled to the Dallas area of North Texas on horseback and by ox-drawn wagon following trails beaten into existence by Indians, buffalo and explorers.
+Cedar Hill, first known as the "cedar brakes", was founded around 1846 by a small group of settlers from the Peters Colony.
+They traveled to the Dallas area of North Texas on horseback and by ox-drawn wagon following trails beaten into existence by Native Americans, buffalo and explorers.
 They came seeking a place to build their homes, to socialize, worship and conduct business.

 Attracted to the area by its lush natural beauty, the elevation and rocky slopes provided settlers a panoramic lookout and protection from intruders.
 The area also offered dense forests, rich Blackland soil, abundant creeks and streams, and opportunity.

 Our forefathers turned this rugged territory into the thriving city it is today through hard work, ingenuity, foresight and sheer determination — a city steeped in family values, tradition and rich in history.

 Published in 2001, proceeds from sales of this comprehensive historic account of Cedar Hill from its earliest beginnings to the millennium benefit the Cedar Hill Museum.
 Books are available at the library or the museum's home located at 409 Texas Street.